 The Audit Committee is comprised of three members who are each "independent" and "financially literate" as required by Multilateral Instrument 52-110 Audit Committees (the "Audit Committee Rule").
-The members of the Audit Committee are Mr. Ghert (Chair), Mr. Stein and Ms. Wallace.
-The Audit Committee has the resources and the authority to discharge its responsibilities, including the authority to engage, at the expense of FirstService, outside consultants, independent legal counsel and other advisors as it determines necessary to carry out its duties, without seeking approval of our Board of Directors or management.
+The members of the Audit Committee are Bernard I. Ghert (Chair - 2019 and prior), Michael Stein and Joan Eloise Sproul (Chair - Present).
+The Audit Committee has the resources and the authority to discharge its responsibilities, including the authority to engage, at the expense of FirstService, outside consultants, independent legal counsel and other advisors as it determines necessary to carry out its duties, without seeking approval of our board of directors or management.
 The Audit Committee also has the authority to conduct any investigation necessary and appropriate to fulfilling its responsibilities, and has direct access to communicate with the external auditors, legal counsel and officers and employees of FirstService.
 The Audit Committee meets at least four times annually, or more frequently as circumstances dictate.

-The Audit Committee reviews the annual and interim financial statements intended for circulation among shareholders and reports upon these to our Board of Directors prior to their approval by the full Board.
+The Audit Committee reviews the annual and interim financial statements intended for circulation among shareholders and reports upon these to our board of directors prior to their approval by the full board.
 The Audit Committee is also responsible for reviewing the integrity of FirstService's financial reporting process, both internal and external, and any major issues as to the adequacy of the internal controls and any special audit procedures adopted in light of any material control deficiencies.
 The Audit Committee communicates directly with FirstService's external auditors in order to discuss audit and related matters whenever appropriate.
-In addition, the Board may refer to the Audit Committee such matters and questions relating to the financial position of FirstService and its subsidiaries.
+In addition, our board of directors may refer to the Audit Committee such matters and questions relating to the financial position of FirstService and its subsidiaries.
 All reports made to FirstService's ethics hotline are reviewed by the Chair of the Audit Committee and then by the entire Audit Committee at its next meeting.
-Our Board of Directors has adopted an Audit Committee mandate, a copy of which is annexed as Exhibit "A" to this AIF.
+Our board of directors has adopted an Audit Committee mandate, a copy of which is annexed as Exhibit "A" to this AIF.
 The Audit Committee mandate is also published on the Company's website (www.firstservice.com).